ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 ```

 As you can see the template is rather small.
-We've grouped all the elements in a div with class blogpost.
+We've grouped all the elements in a div with class `blogpost`.
-Vue expects us to wrap the content in one tag and by convention, they advise to use a div tag.
+Vue expects us to wrap the content in one tag and by convention, they advise to use a `div` tag.

-Within the script tag you'll notice that we have created a small Post interface to wrap our data.
+Within the `script` tag you'll notice that we have created a small `Post` interface to wrap our data.
 On the component itself, we have a member that is decorated with `@Prop()`.
-With the decorator, we allow the use of the BlogPost component with the attribute post that should have type Post.
+With the decorator, we allow the use of the `BlogPost` component with the attribute `post` that should have type `Post`.
 You'll notice we've added a `!` behind `post` so we end up with `post!`.
 The exclamation mark is the [non-null assertion operator](https://github.com/Microsoft/TypeScript/wiki/What's-new-in-TypeScript#non-null-assertion-operator){:target="_blank" rel="noopener noreferrer"} which tells the browser that `post` will eventually be filled in with a value and that it shall never be `null` or `undefined`.